zerox13/SmartFan/README.md

 ### Finalizing the design

-Below is how the my setup looks like i reality.
+Below is how my setup looks like i reality.

 ![](https://i.imgur.com/7O4oeSs.jpg)